 Release Date: TBD

 What We Know: In September of 2017, X-Men: First Class director Matthew Vaughn met with the studio in regards to a direct Man of Steel sequel.
-One year later, word of Cavill’s possible departure suggests a Man of Steel sequel is very far away.
+Two years on, the return of Superman to the big screen seems like a distant possibility.

 How It Fits in the DC Extended Universe: Clark (Henry Cavill) has to reestablish himself at the Daily Planet at some point, right?
 Meanwhile, Superman could face any number of DCU villains from Lex Luthor (Jesse Eisenberg) to Black Adam (Dwayne Johnson), should the latter’s film occur first.